skip to main content

 What channels show the NWSL?

-Want NWSL en Español?
-ESPN Deportes will show 10 NWSL games with Spanish-language commentary in 2025.
-ESPN+ will also stream matches in Spanish.
+Looking to watch the NWSL en Español?
+ESPN Deportes will show at least 16 NWSL games with Spanish-language commentary in 2026.

 Event Start date Channels

 NWSL Decision Day Sunday, Nov.
-2 ESPN, NWSL+
+1 ESPN platforms

 Best NWSL TV plans

-You’ll also need Amazon Prime Video and NWSL+ subscriptions for the exclusive games on both platforms.
-Fortunately, NWSL+ is free this season, but Prime Video plans start at $8.99 a month.
+You’ll also need Amazon Prime Video, NWSL+, and Victory+ subscriptions for the exclusive games across these platforms.
+Fortunately, both NWSL+ and Victory+ are free this season, but Prime Video plans start at $8.99/mo.

-The combination of YouTube TV, Prime Video, and NWSL+ will cost you at least $91.98 a month.
+The combination of YouTube TV, Prime Video, NWSL+, and Victory+ will cost you at least $91.98/mo.
 But there are some free alternatives for watching most regular-season games.
-We highlight those options further down in our Watch for Free section.
+I highlight those options further down in the Watch for Free section.

 Which TV providers show NWSL games?